ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 ### Date
 Location: `details.m_timeUTC`

 Value: Date in _Windows File Time Format_.
-This is incredible for a number of reasons but the tl;dr version is to convert this with the following function:
+This is incredible for a number of reasons but the tl;dr version is to convert this with the following javascript function:
 ```javascript
 function winFileTimeToDate(filetime) {
   return new Date(filetime / 10000 - 11644473600000);